 As long as demand for tobacco exists it is reasonable that the product should be supplied and supported at producer level in the Community.
-Apart from the market aspect, the socio-economic position of tobacco producers, who are located in the least developed parts of the Community and have few economic alternatives, requires that worthwhile support continues to be available.
-On the other hand the emphasis in the support system must be on encouraging varieties, usually of low yield, that can find a place in the market.
-Research programmes to develop less toxic varieties and an effective conversion programme must be pursued vigorously.
+Apart from the market aspect, the socio-economic position of tobacco producers, who are located in the least-developed parts of the Community and have few economic alternatives, requires that worthwhile support continues to be available.
+On the other hand, the emphasis in the support system must be on encouraging varieties, usually of low yield, that can find a place in the market.
+Research programmes to develop less-toxic varieties and an effective conversion programme must be pursued vigorously.

 III.
-MIIK
+Milk

-There are some 1.5 million farmers in milk production in the Community with an average 16 milk cows per holding.
-Three quarters of farms produce less than 100,000 kg a year.
-Less than 15% of farms have annual production of over 200,000 kg but account for nearly half of the Community's milk output.
+There are some 1.5 million farmers in milk production in the Community with an average of 16 milk cows per holding.
+Less than 15% of farms have an annual production of over 200 000 kg but account for nearly half of the Community's milk output.

-Milk yield per cow has been increasing by 1.5% a year and the Community average currently stands at some 4700 kg.
-With a total dairy herd of 24.5 mio cows (including the five new German lander) the Community's productive capacity is some 115 mio tonnes.
+Milk yield per cow has been increasing by 1.5% per year and the Community average currently stands at some 4 700 kg.
+With a total dairy herd of 24.5 million cows (including the five new German Länder) the Community's productive capacity is some 115 million tonnes.

 Milk production has not declined by as much as necessary to maintain market balance.
-This is partly due to the attribution of new quotas to SLOM producers, partly to the re-distribution in 1990 of part of the quotas frozen in 1988, and partly due to some exceeding of current quotas.
+This is partly due to the attribution of new quotas to SLOM producers, partly to the redistribution in 1990 of part of the quotas frozen in 1988, and partly due to some exceeding of current quotas.

 On the demand side, butter consumption is decreasing continually.
-Despite this decrease, consumption of milk and milk products (including consumption due to special subsidized disposal measures) is expected to stabilize globally at just under 99 mio tonnes, leaving an excess over internal requirements of over 15 mio tonnes.
-In the absence of the special internal disposal measures (costing over 2 bio ECU in 1991), the potential milk surplus would amount to 25 mio tonnes.
+Despite this decrease, consumption of milk and milk products (including consumption due to special subsidized disposal measures) is expected to stabilize globally at just under 99 million tonnes, leaving an excess over internal requirements of over 15 million tonnes.
+In the absence of the special internal disposal measures (costing over ECU 2 billion in 1991), the potential milk surplus would amount to 25 million tonnes.

-With an almost constant share of around 50% of world market trade in dairy products but with a less favourable development of world demand (dropping from a high of 30 mio tonnes in milk equivalent in 1988 to 26.8 mio tonnes in 1990) the Community's stocks of butter and milk powder have been building up again and currently stand at over 900,000 tonnes.
+With an almost constant share of around 50% of world market trade in dairy products but with a less-favourable development of world demand (dropping from a high of 30 million tonnes in milk equivalent in 1988 to 26.8 million tonnes in 1990) the Community's stocks of butter and milk powder have been building up again and currently stand at over 900 000 tonnes.

-For the medium term, internal consumption is expected to remain at best stable, whereas export prospects, in particular for butter, are not promising.
+For the medium term, internal consumption is expected at best to remain stable, whereas export prospects, in particular for butter, are not promising.
 Under these circumstances, the quota reduction of 2% decided in the 1991/92 price package will not be sufficient to avoid a further increase in intervention stocks.
 A further reduction of at least 3% is considered necessary to avoid such increases.

-1. Quota System
+1. Quota system